bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 #### Meta title

-Your page’s meta title translates to the linked text people will see on search engine result pages (SERPs).
+Your page's meta title translates to the linked text people will see on search engine result pages (SERPs).
 It also displays on the browser tab when people click through to your page.
 Some best practices include:

--   <span id="ed19">Define the page’s central topic</span>
+-   <span id="ed19">Define the page's central topic</span>
 -   <span id="c50a">Keep it under 70 characters in length (including spaces)</span>
 -   <span id="e656">Use relevant keywords</span>
 -   <span id="c74d">Put important keywords in the front of the title</span>